joren485/Facebook-Location-OSINT/README.md

 How does it work?
 ------
-1.Login to Facebooks mobile site.
+1. Login to Facebooks mobile site.
-2.Get the links to every public photo
+2. Get the links to every public photo
-3.Get the usernames of everyone that liked a photo 4.Get the public hometowns and current cities of every user from step 3 5.Return the city / town that was found the most times.
+3. Get the usernames of everyone that liked a photo
+4. Get the public hometowns and current cities of every user from step 3
+5. Return the city / town that was found the most times.

 How to use it?
 ------
-Python
+**Command**: Python get_location.py username_of_target own@facebook.mail facebookpassword

+###### Get the username of the target:
+Go to their account and look at the url.
+The url should look something like this: https://www.facebook.com/user.name?parameters=1 The user.name is the username

 Why do I need to give my Facebook credentials?
 ------